scottgwald/pymel-svg-hack/README.md

 ## To generate new data from Maya

+1. In `pymel-order-curve-points.py` adjust file paths according to your system (lines: 10, 11, 119)
-Select a ring of mesh vertices, and run the script `pymel-order-curve-points.py`
+2. In Maya, select a ring of mesh vertices, and run the script `pymel-order-curve-points.py`

+## To run pdf generation on new data

+    cd pymel-svg-hack
+    bin/generate-pdfs data/ordered-mouth-points.dat

 # Design